- What We Do

 - About Us

 - Donate to POST

-Join Peninsula Open Space Trust for a *hopefully* cool afternoon Hike at Pillar Point Bluff just north of Half Moon Bay!
+Join Peninsula Open Space Trust for an afternoon Hike at Pillar Point Bluff just north of Half Moon Bay!
 You will be guided by a POST representative who will share details about the area’s interesting natural history, from the coastal scrub habitat to the Fitzgerald Marine Reserve that hosts tide pools and breeding grounds for harbor seals.

 The hike is moderate at about 2.5 miles round trip with around 300 feet of gradual elevation gain.

 In 2004, POST stepped in to fund protection of the bluff, restore it to ecological health, and construct a 1.6-mile section of the California Coastal Trail that now runs across it.
 Today, all 161 acres of the bluff are fully protected in perpetuity – a process that took four transactions, 11 years of work, and an array of visionaries, landowners and donors, both public and private.

 To sign up, please complete the Eventbrite form below.
 The orange “Register” button will be clickable once all fields are properly filled.
 Please register using a valid e-mail so you receive your e-ticket & the pre-hike instructions.

 Please note that all minors must be accompanied by a parent or guardian for the entire duration of the hike.
 While dogs are allowed on this trail, we kindly ask that your pups stay home for this community hike.